From Abracadabra to Zombies | View All

 According to Steiner, the second stage of growth is characterized by imagination and fantasy.
 Children learn best from ages 7 to 14 by acceptance and emulation of authority.
 The children have a single teacher during this period and the school becomes a "family" with the teacher as the authoritative "parent".

-Even so, because they are not taught fundamentalist Christianity from the Bible, Waldorf schools are often attacked for encouraging paganism or even Satanism.
-This may be because they emphasize the relation of human beings to Nature and natural rhythms, including an emphasis on festivals, myths, ancient cultures, and various non-Christian celebrations.
+Because they do not teach fundamentalist Christianity and openly have plays and are read stories from many religious traditions, Waldorf schools have been attacked for encouraging paganism or even Satanism.
+The Waldorf education does emphasize the relation of human beings to Nature and natural rhythms, including an emphasis on festivals, myths, ancient cultures, and various non-Christian celebrations.
 (The Sacramento Unified School District abandoned its plan to turn Oak Ridge Elementary into a Waldorf magnet school after many of the parents complained about it and at least one teacher complained of Satanism.
-The school district put the Waldorf program in a new location and is being sued in federal court for violation of separation of church and state by PLANS, Inc., a group of Waldorf School Critics.)
+The school district put the Waldorf program in a new location and is being sued in federal court for violation of separation of church and state by a group of Waldorf school critics who call their California 501(c)(3) charitable non-profit corporation PLANS, Inc., which stands for people for legal and nonsectarian schools.)

 Some of the ideas of the Waldorf School are not Steiner's but are in tune with his spiritual beliefs.
 For example, television viewing is discouraged because of its typical content and because it discourages the growth of the imagination.
 This idea is undoubtedly attractive to some parents, since it is very difficult to find anything of positive value for young children on television.
 I agree that when children are very young they should be socializing, speaking, listening, and interacting with nature and people, not sitting in a catatonic trance before the boob tube.
-I don't know what the Waldorf teachers think of video games, but I would be very surprised if they didn't discourage them for their dehumanizing depictions of violent behavior as well as for their stifling of the imagination.
+Likewise for video games, many of which feature dehumanizing depictions of violent behavior as well as stifling the imagination.

 Here is one former student's account of life in a Waldorf school: